Finding the right pricing strategy

 Promotional pricing features a limited-time discount or special offer on a product or service.
 It is often used to launch a new product, move inventory quickly (especially around the holidays), or generate new business (such as Groupon offers).

 While promotional pricing can be effective in selling products quickly to cost-conscious consumers, it has some disadvantages.
-According to research by Washington University in St. Louis, consumers come to expect lower prices in the future, or wait around for another promotion before buying.4
+According to research by Washington University in St. Louis, loyal consumers stock up on goods when prices are low, hurting future, full-price sales.3

 Finding the right pricing strategy can be challenging, but it is critical to developing a healthy profit margin for your business.